lennydelgado/Myd/README.md

  * Added 2 new Docker images allowing installation of MkDocs dependencies only when changing between the last generated container and the version on GitHub.

- * Added README.md to keep abreast of updates
+ * Added README.md to keep abreast of updates.